Home » Policies

 When a Student Fails to Begin Attendance

-If financial aid is processed for a student who never begins attendance in any class for which s/he registered in a session, all aid will be canceled.
+If financial aid is processed for a student who does not/fails to begin attendance in any class for which he/she enrolled in a session, all aid will be canceled.

-The entire amount except the application fee ($100) paid by the student will be fully refunded if the student chooses not to enroll before the first day of instruction or withdraws during the add/drop period.
+The entire amount except the application fee ($100) paid by the student will be fully refunded if the student chooses not to enroll before the first day of class.

 Credit Balances as a Result of a R2T4 Calculation

-If an R2T4 calculation is required and the student has a pending credit balance, the school will not release the credit balance to the student or parent until the R2T4 calculation is completed.
-Once the R2T4 calculation is completed and it is determined the student is entitled to a credit balance, the funds will be disbursed to the student or parent as soon as possible, but no later than 14 days after the date of the R2T4 calculation is performed.
-This timeframe meets or exceeds all federal, state, or institutional cash management regulations.
+If an R2T4 calculation is required and the student has a pending credit balance, the credit balance will not be released to the student or parent until the R2T4 calculation is completed.
+Once the R2T4 calculation is completed and it is determined that the student is entitled to a credit balance, the funds will be disbursed to the student or parent as soon as possible, but no later than 14 days after the date of the R2T4 calculation is completed.

-If a R2T4 calculation is required and the student does not have a pending credit balance, the school will perform the R2T4 calculation.
+If an R2T4 calculation is required and the student does not have a pending credit balance, the school will perform the R2T4 calculation.
 If it is determined that a student is entitled to a credit balance due to the R2T4 calculation, the funds will be disbursed to the student or parent as soon as possible, but no later than 14 days after the date of the R2T4 calculation is performed.
-This timeframe meets or exceeds all federal, state, or institutional cash management regulations.

-According to the Return of the Title IV (R2T4) Funds policy, the student is allowed to retain only the amount of Title IV financial aid that was earned.
-If a student withdraws or stops participating in classes, a portion of the aid received is considered to be unearned and must be returned to the Title IV programs from which it was received.
+According to the Return of Title IV (R2T4) Funds policy, the student is allowed to retain only the amount of Title IV financial aid that was earned.
+If a student withdraws or stops participating in classes, a portion of the aid received is deemed unearned and must be returned to the Title IV programs.
 If the R2T4 calculation results in unearned aid that must be returned, both the school and the student are responsible for returning funds.

 How Earned Financial Aid is Calculated

-Financial aid recipients “earn” the aid they originally received by remaining in classes.
-The amount of federal assistance earned is based on a pro-rated system.
+Financial aid recipients “earn” the aid they originally received by attending classes.
+The earned amount is calculated based on a pro-rated system.
 Students who withdraw or do not complete all classes in which they were enrolled may be required to return some of the aid originally awarded.

-Columbia College is required to determine the percentage of TIV aid “earned” by the student and return the “unearned” portion to the appropriate federal aid programs.
-Columbia College is required to perform this calculation within 30 days of the date the school determines that a student has completely withdrawn.
-The school must return the funds within 45 days of the calculation.
-The R2T4 calculation is completed by the Financial Aid Office.
+It is required for the Financial Aid office of Columbia College to determine the percentage of Title IV aid “earned” by the student and return the “unearned” portion to the federal aid programs.
+This calculation is completed within 30 days of the date the school determines that a student has withdrawn.
+The school must return the funds within 45 days of the date of determination of withdrawal.
+The Financial Aid office completes the R2T4 calculation.

 The return of Title IV funds policy follows these steps: